JamesFHwang/CIS7-Fall-2018/Assignment2.md

 ---------------------------------------------------------------------
 (Ǝx)A(x) ^ (Ǝx)B(x) -> (Ǝx)(A(x) ^ B(x))
-Some apples and some bananas are sometimes apples and bananas
+If something is edible and something is food then that thing is edible and food